Amy Aves Challenger

 • Those seeking an outlet to express difficult, joyful, or inspirational stories and perspectives in a setting where all work is treated as exploratory and confidential.

-Workshops are small (maximum 8 people.)
+Workshops are purposefully small (maximum 8 participants).
 Each session includes multiple creative prompts, time for participants to write, and time to share and receive feedback.
-Ideally, participants bond quickly and see positive results.
+Ideally, participants bond quickly and feel immediate positive results.

 Requirements:

-• Able to speak and write in English, although English doesn't have to be the primary language.
+• Able to speak and write in English, although English may not be the primary language.

-• Willing to listen and articulate respectful feedback when reflecting on the work of participants, regardless of experience level.
+• Willing to listen, take notes, and articulate respectful feedback when reflecting on the work of participants, regardless of experience level.

 • Interested in writing, listening, and discussing reading and writing.